jwebster62/weather-app/README.md

-# Weather-Journal App Project
+# Capstone Travel App

-This is my entry for the Weather Journal App Project
+This is my entry for the 5th and final project in Udacity's Front End Web Developer Nanodegree, The Capstone Travel App.

 # Goals
 * Make a request using the API through OpenWeatherApp to get the location's temperature utilizing user's zip code input.